cforcomputer/zcamp/ml/README.md

-Run using: `streamlit run .\camp_classifier.py`
+Run scripts using: `streamlit run .\camp_classifier.py`

-Access at: localhost browser
+1. Find recurring groups of camps using the clustering classifier

+2. Then apply manual classification using the random forest classifier for fine tuning.